 I know without coaching I would not be here in post today with the confidence and comfort I have now and certainly, the school wouldn’t be in such a hugely positive position.

 How can I learn to develop my own ability to manage change successfully?

-If you are wondering how like John you can also learn to manage the effects of change both on your school and you as a person, I have recently hosted a Webinar to seek an answer the central question:
+If you are wondering how like John you can also learn to manage the effects of change both on your school and you as a person, you may be interested in our webinar on “How to Successfully Manage Change in Your School.”

 – A reluctance to engage with the psychological and emotional aspects of change can be harmful to you and your school.